Widgets allow you to create encapsulated micro frontends for your sites and applications.

 USAGE $ modyo-cli help [COMMAND] ARGUMENTS get Pull a widget from our catalog into a new directory help Display help for modyo-cli push Push widget to Modyo platform

-The Modyo CLI is designed to work based on micro front-end architecture, and will accelerate the process of initialization of a widget, with modyo decisions.
+The Modyo CLI is designed to work based on a micro frontend architecture, which will accelerate the widget creation process.

 modyo-cli get NAME [DIRECTORY]